 So far on Back to School, we’ve covered basic kitchen tools, how to make perfectly fluffy grains, and how to sauté vegetables.
 To close out the series, I want to talk about one of the most important keys to healthy eating: a well-stocked whole-foods pantry.

 pantry (okay, so our house doesn’t actually have a pantry) cupboards to see what I can supplement the veg with, and start brainstorming different flavor profiles.
-In the winter, I might go with a sweet potato-lentil soup or tomato coconut curry, and in the summer, soba noodle bowls or a farro salad.
+In the winter, I might go with a noodle soup or cauliflower curry, and in the summer, my beloved peanut noodles or Vietnamese summer rolls.

-Here’s a list of vegan pantry staples – and some fridge ones, too – I always have on hand.
+Here’s a list of vegan pantry staples – and some fridge ones, too – I always have on hand for everyday cooking.
 (Scroll to download a printable grocery list!)

-I prefer the dried kind because cooking beans from scratch lets you control the amount of salt and flavorings you use; home-cooked beans also have better texture than canned ones.
-I do usually have a few cans as well, in case I’m short on time.
-My go-to’s: green lentils, butter beans (aka large lima beans), and chickpeas.
-These tomato-braised beans are my favorite recipe.
+I prefer dried beans versus canned because cooking beans from scratch lets you control the amount of salt and flavorings you use; they’re also fresher that way and have a better taste.
+I do usually keep a few cans as well, in case I need some beans in a pinch.
+My go-to’s: green and red lentils, butter beans (aka large lima beans), and chickpeas.
+Greek tomato braised beans and chana masala are what I make the most.

 Tofu + Tempeh

 Oh man, do I love me some condiments.
-They are a must for flavoring your meals and rounding out flavor profiles, like Japanese, Indian, or Mexican, for instance.
+They are a must for rounding out flavor profiles.
 The good news is that most of these keep for a long time, so after the initial investment, you won’t have to replenish them for 3 to 6 months.
-I always have: soy sauce, toasted sesame oil, seasoned rice vinegar, Thai red curry paste, miso, balsamic vinegar, Dijon mustard, tahini, all-natural peanut butter, and maple syrup.
+I always have: soy sauce, toasted sesame oil, seasoned rice vinegar, Thai red curry paste, miso, Yondu, balsamic vinegar, Dijon mustard, tahini, natural peanut butter, and maple syrup.

 Herbs + Spices